 AN OCTOPUS’S GARDEN, BAHAMAS

-Most of us, from time to time, might like to be under the sea, warm below the storm, swimming about the coral that lies beneath the ocean waves.
-An undeniably idyllic experience that is perfected by the presence of an octopus and the notional garden he lives in.
+Many of us, from time to time, might like to be under the sea, warm below the storm, swimming about the coral that lies beneath the ocean waves.
+Though possibly not resting their heads on the seabed.
+This undeniably idyllic experience would be perfected by the presence of an octopus and the notional garden he lives in.
 Enough to make any person shout and swim about – and quite excessively at that.

 The extra ingredient here is that these photographs were taken on the reef off the southern coast of Grand Bahama last week, less than 2 months after the island (along with Abaco) was smashed up by Hurricane Dorian.
 Thankfully, Grand Bahama Scuba has been able to return to relative normality and run diving trips again.
 Moreover, fears for the reefs have proved relatively unfounded.
 These images suggest little damage from the massive storm.
 The Abaco reefs have not yet been able to be assessed in any detail.

 The feature creature here was observed and photographed as it took it a octopodic wander round the reef.
 The vivid small fishes are out and about.
 The reef and its static (technically ‘sessile’) life forms – corals, anemones and sponges – look in good order.
 The octopus takes a pause to assess its surroundings before moving on to another part of the reef.